Web Browser Password Synchronization with Hitachi ID Password Manager

 - User: manually or automatically opens a web browser, navigates

-through the Intranet to the Password Manager application.
+through the Intranet to the Bravura Pass application.

-- Password Manager web server: asks the user to enter a new password.
+- Bravura Pass: prompts the user to enter a new password.

 - User: types a new password, selects some or all accounts.